AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 ## addToCart

 Triggered when a product is added to the cart or when the quantity of a product in the cart is incremented.
-[Full schema](https://github.com/adobe/magento-storefront-event-collector/blob/main/src/handlers/product/addToCartAEP.ts).

 ### XDM event name